turtleDev/scramblejs/README.md

 # Todo

-* add support for jquery
 * add a demo gif to readme
 * polish the code
 * write a build system
-* add more convenience functions
 * add more docs

 ## Tip